pguyard-esurv/lbg-epc/README.md

 psql "host=10.180.10.132 port=5432 dbname=postgres user=psqladmin"
 ```

 You will then be prompted for the password.
+The password is located in the secret server under psql-lbgepc-prd-uks-01.

 The address and signature data can be quite large fields, so the following can be a useful query: